MoamenMoatazYoussef/moamens-notes/Java Technologies/Spring & Hibernate/Spring.md

 - To access data, we use ${key}, where key is the key we used to save the message to the model.

 Review of Steps:
-- Create a new method to process form data.
+1. Create a new method to process form data.
-- Read the form data.
+2. Read the form data.
-- Convert it to uppercase and create a message using the uppercase data.
+3. Convert it to uppercase and create a message using the uppercase data.
-- Add THAT to the model and return a page name.
+4. Add THAT to the model and return a page name.
-- Make the View display the data we wrote in the model.
+5. Make the View display the data we wrote in the model.
-- Modify the form to map to the NEW method, not the old one.

-#### Step 1: Create a new method to process form data
+**Step 1: Create a new method to process form data**<br/>
 In HelloWorldController, add the new method.
 ``` Java
 @RequestMapping("/processFormVersionTwo")